Christian Dell 6631 Desk Lamp

 Gebr.
 Kaiser & Co.
 Leuchten KG

 Gebr.
 Kaiser & Co.
-Leuchten KG, Lichttechnische Spezialfabrik, Neheim-Hüsten was founded by Hermann Kaiser, who came to Neheim as a worker from Heddinghausen.
-With a brother and a participant, he became self-employed in 1895.
+Leuchten KG, a Lichttechnische Spezialfabrik based in Neheim-Hüsten, was founded by Hermann Kaiser, who had come to Neheim as a worker from Heddinghausen.
+Together with his brother and a business partner, he established the company in 1895.

-At the beginning, the company concentrated on the production of nickel-plated and copper-plated lamp parts for the already existing lighting factories.
-The economic breakthrough came with the development of a very cheap petroleum lamp made of tinplate.
-During the First World War the production was converted to war materials such as storm batons.
+Initially, the company focused on producing nickel-plated and copper-plated lamp components for existing lighting manufacturers.
+Its economic breakthrough came with the development of a very inexpensive tinplate petroleum lamp.
+During the First World War, production was converted to war-related materials, including storm lanterns.

-After the war, the manufacture of electric lighting fixtures was expanded, and finally the whole branch of the business was transferred.
-During the period between the two world wars, the company developed into one of the largest lighting manufacturers in the region. not in the least thanks to the lamps designed by Christian Dell.
+After the war, the manufacture of electric lighting fixtures was expanded, eventually becoming the company’s sole line of business.
+During the interwar period, the firm developed into one of the largest lighting manufacturers in the Neheim region, not least thanks to the lamps designed by Christian Dell.

-Towards the end of the 70’s the company was acquired by Thorn Lighting Group.
-This became the property of an international investment company in 1993, and the remnants of production were transferred to Dortmund in 2000.
+Towards the end of the 1970s, the company was acquired by the Thorn Lighting Group.
+In 1993, it became part of an international investment company, and the remaining production facilities were relocated to Dortmund in 2000.